Environmental DNA: Snow tracks

 Wildlife researchers in snowy areas also use snow samples to gather and extract genetic information about species of interest.
 DNA from snow track samples has been used to confirm the presence of such elusive and rare species as polar bears, arctic fox, lynx, wolverines, and fishers.

 DNA from the air

 In 2021, researchers demonstrated that eDNA can be collected from air and used to identify mammals.
+In 2023, scientists developed a specialized sampling probe and aircraft surveys to assess biodiversity of multiple taxa, including mammals, using air eDNA.

 Managing fisheries

 The successful management of commercial fisheries relies on standardised surveys to estimate the quantity and distribution of fish stocks.
 Atlantic cod (Gadus morhua) is an iconic example that demonstrates how poorly constrained data and uninformed decision making can result in catastrophic stock decline and ensuing economic and social problems.
 Traditional stock assessments of demersal fish species have relied primarily on trawl surveys, which have provided a valuable stream of information to decision makers.
 However, there are some notable drawbacks of demersal trawl surveys including cost, gear selectivity/catchability, habitat destruction and restricted coverage (e.g. hard-substrate bottom environments, marine protected areas).